ej-mitchell/cupofsquid-v2/content/post/aroace.md

 more thoughts will be brought to fruition over the coming days.
 Have all this time while isolating post-COVID exposure after all. 😑️

+---

+**End note**: I've gotten some questions about this and I wanted to clear it up here so others could also understand.
+I am aware of the difference between asexuality and not wanting to have sex.
+I am an ace-spectrum person who chooses to engage in sex when I feel it is right for me.
+I cannot speak for my friend, but I can say for myself that sexual attraction waxes and wanes for me, and with it comes a waxing and waning of desire to engage in sexual activity.
+This often coincides with personal changes of self and the need to address them.
+Celibacy, whether strictly or gently enforced within oneself, is not the same as experiencing asexuality, but they can exist together.